ShopBonsai/interview-test-fullstack/README.md

 # My Approach

 The feature set I decided to implement was a basic user authentication flow.
+You can login using some test credentials, `username: test-user`, `password: foobar`, or sign up as a new user!

 Some key items that needed to be added to make this work were:

 1. React-Router to allow for navigation between pages.
 [Here](./client/src/App.js)
 2. Some sort of state management to detect if the user is logged in or not